Definition of JavaScript Delay

 Output:

-In this program, a button “TIMED TEXT” is created which calls the function func() on clicking the button.
-In the function, setTimeout() is called three times with a gap of 2000 milliseconds as time On executing the code, it can be seen that a button with a certain text gets displayed.
-On clicking the button, a message gets displayed in the textbox shown below.
+In this program, we create a button labeled “TIMED TEXT” that triggers the func() function when it is clicked.
+Inside the func() function, we call the setTimeout() method three times with a delay of 2000 milliseconds between each invocation.
+On executing the code, it can be seen that a button with a certain text gets displayed.
+On clicking the button, a message is displayed in the textbox below.

-After two seconds, timed text changes to 4 secs as shown below.
+After two seconds, the timed text changes to 4 secs, as shown below.

-After two seconds, timed text changes to 4 secs as shown below.
+After two seconds, the timed text changes to 4 secs, as shown below.

 Example #5